-The GHS is a harmonised system for hazard classification criteria and chemical hazard communication, however it doesn’t outline the requirements for the safe storage of hazardous chemicals.
-The requirements for the safe storage of hazardous chemicals is outlined in the Australian Standards.
+The GHS is a harmonised system for hazard classification criteria and chemical hazard communication, however, it doesn’t outline the requirements for the safe storage of hazardous chemicals.
+The requirements for the safe storage of hazardous chemicals are outlined in the Australian Standards.
 The Australian Standards are based on the Australian Dangerous Goods Code.
 Most substances that are classified as dangerous goods are also classified as hazardous substances under the GHS.

 Therefore when you are seeking to safely store hazardous substances classified under the GHS, you must find the corresponding classification in the ADG code.
 Once you have found the corresponding dangerous goods classification, you must then find the relevant Australian Standard that outlines the storage requirements for the dangerous substances that you are seeking to store.

-The Australian Standards outline different storage requirements for each dangerous goods class, however there are similar factors that are covered in each standard.
+The Australian Standards outline different storage requirements for each dangerous goods class, however, there are similar factors that are covered in each standard.
 These factors are outlined below.